The Repair Shop: Reception

 In 2019, The Repair Shop received a nomination for a Rose d'Or in the Reality and Factual Entertainment category.
 After moving to prime time for Series 6 in March 2020, it was watched by 6.7 million people.

 In 2023, the show won a National Television Award in the daytime programme category.

+For the programme's 2025 Christmas episode, The Jewish Chronicle and the Jewish Telegraph Agency criticised the omission of Jews when the episode explained the damage to Martin Landau’s cello during the Kindertransport.
+The Jewish Chronicle also alleged that the episode cut away the word "Jewish" from the beginning of a sentence spoken by Helen Mirren, which aired as: "…children were put on the Kindertransport".
+Ricochet claimed that they thought Landau's Jewish identity was "implicit" but promised to rectify the error.
+The BBC also apologised for the omission and the correction was eventually made.

 International versions

 An Australian version of the show, The Repair Shop Australia, debuted on Lifestyle on 3 May 2022.
 It is hosted by Dean Ipaviz, a builder and carpenter, and features six repairers.

-A Dutch version of the show, The Repair Shop, debuted on RTL 4 on September 2, 2019.
+A Dutch version of the show, The Repair Shop, debuted on RTL 4 on 2 September 2019.
 It was hosted by Humberto Tan, a radio and TV presenter, sports journalist and writer, and lasted one season.

-A Dutch version of the show in Belgium, De Repair Shop, debuted on Eén on September 4, 2022.
+A Dutch version of the show in Belgium, De Repair Shop, debuted on Eén on 4 September 2022.
 It is hosted by Danira Boukhriss Terkessidis, a newscaster and TV Presenter, and had its second season in 2023.